Where we have been

 We returned down under on the last day of February 2020 – just as the world started to wake up to what would become the COVID-19 pandemic.
 We were looking forward to catching up with old friends and family on both sides of the Tasman over the next few months and explore more of the region from July onward.

-But as with many parts of the world, we are currently in lock-down, doing much needed maintenance work at our guest house in Queenstown.
-We don’t know what the future will bring, but we are hopeful that we will defeat the virus and we all will be able to travel again in the not too distant future.
+But as with many parts of the world, we went into lock-down, doing much-needed maintenance work at our guesthouse in Queenstown.
+We didn’t know what the future will bring, but we were hopeful that we will defeat the virus and we all will be able to travel again in the not too distant future.